nottsjs/www.nottsjs.org/readme.md

 I have gone with browser history for now rather than hash history if someone knows what they are doing feel free to change that about.

-I have played around with props, passing back functions and booleans to the header page to provide switched layouts just to see if it can be done.
-All of the trial and error work has been done on the /training route and mapped out to / and /about when I have go the hand of it all.

 Changes made to ....

 Components folder